 - The questions are designed by IAS exam experts and it covers every portion of the UPSC exam.

 - Candidates also get the chance to take part in the post-test analysis wherein all the questions are discussed and inputs are given for further improvement.

 To prepare for UPSC 2021 prelims, aspirants can check IAS Mock Tests that are available free of cost.
-The aspirants should attempt to solve the online UPSC practice tests and then take a call whether they should enrol for classroom training or the online IAS free coaching will suffice.
+The aspirants should attempt to solve the online UPSC practice tests and then take a call whether they should enroll for classroom training or the online IAS free coaching will suffice.